nodejs/amaro/README.md

 # Amaro

 Amaro is a wrapper around `@swc/wasm-typescript`, a WebAssembly port of the SWC TypeScript parser.
-It's currently used as an internal in Node.js for [Type Stripping](https://github.com/nodejs/loaders/issues/208), but in the future it will be possible to be upgraded separately by users.
+It's used as an internal in Node.js for [Type Stripping](https://nodejs.org/api/typescript.html#type-stripping) but can also be used as a standalone package.
-The main goal of this package is to provide a stable API for TypeScript parser, which is unstable and subject to change.

 > Amaro means "bitter" in Italian.
 It's a reference to [Mount Amaro](https://en.wikipedia.org/wiki/Monte_Amaro_(Abruzzo)) on whose slopes this package was conceived.

+This package provides a stable API for the TypeScript parser and allows users to upgrade to the latest version of TypeScript transpiler indipendently from the one used internally in Node.js.

 ## How to Install